 Expected Data Types

-- Does the DMP mention documentation or metadata accompanying each file, for understandability, validation, and reuse?
+- Does the DMP mention documentation or metadata that will accompany the data, for understandability, validation, and reuse?

 - Does the author account for the estimated volume of each data type, especially if it is a lot?
 (May also be included in Data Storage section)

-- Does the author include any code or multimedia resources (e.g. images or video) other than the article itself will be generated?
+- Does the author note whether any code or multimedia resources (e.g. images or video) other than the article itself will be generated?

-- Are the data types using the appropriate, research community-supported formats?
+- Are the data types using the appropriate, research community-supported formats where possible?

 - Are these data formats proprietary, e.g. xlsx or MS Access?
-If not, is there a plan for generating non-proprietary data?
+If not, is there a plan for generating non-proprietary data formats?

 - If the data types are non-digital, does the author include plans for digitizing the data?

-- Does the author indicate which metadata and data standards they will use?
+- Does the author indicate which metadata and data standards they will use if any?
 Are these appropriate for the discipline?
 Is/Are these formats machine readable?
 Does metadata standard match chosen repository guidelines?

-- If there is no metadata standard mentioned, does the author explain what information will be contained within their metadata and where it can be found?
-For example, will certain metadata be in a README file, .txt format, or embedded in a spreadsheet tab?
+- If there is no metadata standard mentioned, does the author generally explain what information will be kept as metadata and where it can be found?
+For example, will certain metadata be in a data dictionary, README file, .txt format, or embedded in a spreadsheet tab?

-- Does the author describe software needed to work with data and the metadata?
+- Does the author describe any unusual or expensive software required to work with data and the metadata formats?